Advertisement

 21 Panelists

 This is where golf architect Seth Raynor got his start.
 A civil engineer by training, he surveyed holes for architect C.B.
 Macdonald, who scientifically designed National Golf Links as a fusion of his favorite features from grand old British golf holes.
 National Golf Links is a true links containing a marvelous collection of holes.
 As the 2013 Walker Cup reminded us, Macdonald’s versions are actually superior in strategy to the originals, which is why National’s design is still studied by golf architects today, its holes now replicated elsewhere.
-Hard to fathom that National Golf Links of America was not ranked in the 100 Greatest from 1969 until 1985.
+Hard to fathom that National Golf Links of America was not ranked among America's 100 Greatest Golf Courses from 1969 until 1985.
+Theories involve possible hazy, rough around the edges conditions during the 1970s that dulled the architcture (something that didn't impact over-the-fence Shinnecock Hills), the course's relatively short length that didn't meet the era's "championship course" standards, or simply that the unique Macdonald shapes and concepts were too quirky for the prevailing tastes of the era.
+No matter now.
+National is rightly positioned as one of America's most original and influential expressions of golf course architecture.

 View Course